extrange/personal-blog/docs/blog/posts/2025-09-18-my-first-product-launch.md

 });
 ```

+!!! warning "Custom events"

+    Note that you **cannot** send custom events to the Google Tag directly in Tag Manager.

+    You need to create a new GA4 Event tag/Google Ads Conversion Tracking tag, which will (confusingly) use the Google Tag as its configuration.

 **Google Ads**

 In Google Ads, when you create a Campaign, you have 2 main ways of tracking conversions: